 The smooth pebbles on the beach are unique.
 Please do not pick the stones.
 It is not allowed.
 The bay was once home to sixty fishing boats and one of the most prolific fishing villages on the Snæfellsnes peninsula but today the Djupalonssandur is uninhabited.

-Fishermen at the time were allocated wages according to their strength; measured on weight-stones, still visible down by the landing.
-The 4 stones are named for their weight; Fullsterkur (Strong, 154 kg), Hálfsterkur (Halfstrong, 100 kg), Hálfdrættingur (Half-as-good, 54 kg) and Amlóði (Lightweight, 23 kg).
-Men who couldn't lift Amlóði weren't considered fit to work on the boats.
+Strength determined the fishermen salaries; measured on weight-stones, still visible down by the landing.
+The four stones named for their weight; Fullsterkur (Strong, 154 kg), Hálfsterkur (Halfstrong, 100 kg), Hálfdrættingur (Half-as-good, 54 kg) and Amlóði (Lightweight, 23 kg).
+Men who couldn’t lift Amlóði weren’t considered fit to work on the boats.
 You are more than welcome to try your strength on these stones.